j5int/spreadsheet-function-docs/README.md

 Currently the documentation included is generated from the Apache OpenOffice.org source code

+The documentation is published in this project as `openoffice-function-docs.json`

 Generating the docs
 -------------------

-Code to retrieve the source code and generate the function documentation repository is included.
+Code to retrieve the source code and generate the function documentation repository is included in the source tree.

 To re-run the generation, you will need to

+* check out the source code from [the repository](https://github.com/j5int/spreadsheet-function-docs/)
 * ensure that the [Python Requests library](http://www.python-requests.org/) is available.
 This can be done by:

   - Installing [Python](https://www.python.org/)